Michigan State Spartans field hockey

 The Michigan State Spartans field hockey team is the intercollegiate field hockey program representing Michigan State University.
 The school competes in the Big Ten Conference in Division I of the National Collegiate Athletic Association (NCAA).
 The Michigan State field hockey team plays its home games at the MSU Field Hockey Complex at Ralph Young Field on the university campus in East Lansing, Michigan.
 Since the field hockey program was established in 1972, the Spartans have won four Big Ten regular-season championships, four Big Ten tournament titles, and have appeared in the NCAA tournament nine times.

-The team is currently coached by Helen Knull.
+The team was coached by Helen Knull for 15 years before she stepped down after the 2025 season.
+Former associate head coach Tamara Durante was named the 10th head coach in program history on February 20, 2026.

 History

 Field hockey has been a varsity sport at Michigan State University since 1972.
 The Spartans have competed as a member of the Big Ten Conference from 1981 to 1988 and again since 1992.
 From 1989 to 1991, Michigan State played in the Midwestern Collegiate Field Hockey Conference (MCFHC).
 Although the Spartans had never won a Big Ten championship (either in the regular-season or the tournament) or appeared in the NCAA tournament before 2001, they have found considerable success in the 21st century under the guidance of head coaches Michele Madison (1993–2005), Rolf van de Kerkhof (2006–10), and Helen Knull (2011–present).
 In the new millennium, Michigan State has won four Big Ten regular-season championships (2001, 2003, 2004, and 2009), four Big Ten tournament titles (2002, 2003, 2009, and 2013), and has qualified for the NCAA tournament nine times (2001, 2002, 2003, 2004, 2007, 2008, 2009, 2010, and 2013).
 The Spartans have advanced to the NCAA semifinals twice, in 2002 and 2004.